 Especially when you buy your first home, it’s easy to bypass paying attention to the quality of its roof.
 After all, you’ve bought the place, and may be planning on living in it forever – job done!
-But even when you’ve been living in the home for a long time, without seeing water trickling through your ceiling it’s easy to forget the roof is even there – let alone check how healthy it is.
+But even when you’ve been living in the home for a long time, without seeing water trickling through your ceiling it’s easy to forget the roof is even there – let alone check how healthy it is, and this could be a mistake because maintaining your roof helps to keep roof repair cost affordable.

 Ultimately, the roof is often one of the last things home owners think about until it’s too late.
 But if you can instead think about your roof, at least once every year, you’ll be more likely to sustain its longevity – and make is last for as long as possible.